Fast Cross-Correlation for TDoA Estimation on Small Aperture Microphone Arrays

-The number of flops for each configuration can be calculated using the equations in Table \ref{tab:flops}.
-For the same MAE, it shows that FCC (with $K=8$) uses only $5647$ flops instead of $25600$ for GCC (with $r=2$).
-This implies a theoretical reduction in computational load by a factor of $4.5$.
 While the number of flops provides a rough estimation of the computational load, it ignores other factors such as the memory access time and the potential vector optimizations when the algorithm runs on a modern processor.
-To consider these factors, FCC is implemented in the C language\footnote{https://github.com/francoisgrondin/fcc} and runs on a Raspberry Pi Zero (ARM v7) \cite{grimmett2016getting}, a Raspberry Pi 4 (Quad core Cortex-A72) \cite{mcmanus2021raspberry} and a Nvidia Jetson TX2 (ARM Cortex-A57) \cite{rungsuptaweekoon2017evaluating} devices.
-Note that on the Nvidia Jetson TX2 the algorithm runs on the CPU and not the GPU.
+To consider these factors, FCC is implemented in the C language\footnote{https://github.com/francoisgrondin/fcc} and runs on a Raspberry Pi Zero (RPZ) and a Raspberry Pi 4 (RP4) devices.
 GCC runs on the same hardware, and uses the optimized FFTW library to compute the IFFT efficiently \cite{johnson2006modified}.
-Both methods are compiled with the GNU Compiler Collection \cite{stallman1999using} and use vectorization.
-Table \ref{tab:steps} shows that in practice with $M=2$ microphones, FCC ($K=8$) runs $8.2$, $2.6$ and $2.7$ times faster than GCC ($r=2$) for the Raspberry Pi Zero, Raspberry Pi 4 and Nvidia Jetson TX2, respectively.
+Both methods are compiled with the GNU Compiler Collection and use vectorization.
+Table \ref{tab:mae} shows that FCC ($K=8$) runs 8.3 and 3.5 times faster than GCC ($r=2$) for the RPZ and RP4, respectively.